 For RE, we follow the Discovery RE programme, an inquiry-driven curriculum which matches the requirements of the Locally Agreed Syllabus.

 We follow the Letters and Sounds approach to teaching Phonics.
 Initially, children will read books which only have the sounds they have learnt.
-We have books from a wide range of commercial reading schemes to help children apply their knowledge of phonics and learn the skills of reading before going onto a wider range of scheme books, then ultimately becoming ‘free readers’.
+We have books from a range of commercial reading schemes to help children apply their knowledge of phonics and learn the skills of reading before going onto a wider range of scheme books, then ultimately becoming ‘free readers’.
 Once fluent, our well-stocked library provides plenty of choice for the children to experience a wide range of fiction and non-fiction.

 Special Education Needs and Disabilities